pymupdf/PyMuPDF-Utilities/reporting/documentation-draft.md

-# PyMuPDF Documentation - Upfront
+# PyMuPDF Reporting - Upfront Documentation

 This is a non-final, heads-up documentation for PyMuPDF's new reporting feature.